 Bitflow SDK is a powerful and easy-to-use library for interacting with the Bitflow Protocol.
 It provides a set of tools to seamlessly integrate Bitflow functionality into your applications.
 Currently, the SDK is available by request only.
-If you are interested in integrating with the BitFlow SDK please reach out to the team on Discord.
+If you are interested in integrating with the BitFlow SDK please reach out to the team on .

 Table of Contents